massalabs/massa/docs/technical-doc/architecture.rst

 They represent candidates to extend the set of already finalized blocks into a coherent set of new blocks.
 All we need to add to be able to build a consensus rule now is to introduce a deterministic metric to rank those candidates so that nodes can independently and consistently decide on which clique is the best candidate and keep building on top of it.
 In particular, once the best maximal clique is identified, it becomes trivial to define the list of the parents for a new block simply by picking the oldest block from that clique in each thread.

-The metric used in a traditional blockchain to rank competing chain candidates is habitually the length of the chain (also known as "Nakamoto consensus").
+The metric used in a traditional blockchain to rank competing chain candidates is habitually the length of the chain, or more precisely the total amount of work invested in the chain (also known as "Nakamoto consensus").
 In the case of block cliques, we will introduce a notion of fitness for each block, and the fitness of the clique will simply be the sum of all its block's fitness.
-The block fitness f(b) is simply defined as 1+e, e being the number of endorsements registered in the block.
+The block fitness :math:`f(b)` is simply defined as :math:`1+e`, :math:`e` being the number of endorsements registered in the block.

 Taking the maximal clique with the highest fitness (or some hash-based deterministic selection in case of equality), the Graph/Consensus module can define what is called the **blockclique** at the current time.